-The 4-H Pledge

-4-H members should learn the national 4-H pledge, as it, and the Pledge of Allegiance, are generally said at the beginning of each club meeting.
-There are hand gestures that go with the pledge as well.
-These can be learned at a club meeting.
-The 4-H pledge is shown to the right.
+The 4-H Pledge My head to clearer thinking 4-H members should learn the national 4-H pledge, as it, My heart to greater loyalty and the Pledge of Allegiance, are generally said at the beginning of each club meeting.
+There are My hands to larger service, and hand gestures that go with the pledge as well.
+These can be My health to better living, for learned at a club meeting.
+The 4- H pledge is shown to the right.
+My club, my community, my country, and my world.